Nao Hibino: 2018–20: Inconsistency, first top-10 win

-2021: Olympics debut, first WTA final in two years
+2021–22: Olympics debut, first WTA final in 2 years

 Hibino started year with a Grand Slam match win over wildcard player Astra Sharma at the Australian Open.
 She then failed in reaching her first third round there, losing to Kristina Mladenovic in straight sets.
 She then had five consecutive first round losses, including one at the WTA 1000 Miami Open.
 Despite that, she advanced to her first quarterfinal of the 2021 season at the green clay event, the Charleston Open.
-In the quarterfinal she lost to later finalist Ons Jabeur.
+In the quarterfinal, she lost to later finalist Ons Jabeur.
 She then continued with mostly first-round losses but managed to win one match at each of the French Open and Wimbledon.
 Her next step was playing at the 2020 Tokyo Olympics in her home country, Japan.
 She lost in the opening round to Serbian player Nina Stojanović.
 During the year, she had success in reaching one WTA final in the doubles event at the İstanbul Cup.
 Together with her compatriot Makoto Ninomiya, she lost to the Russian–Belgian combination of Veronika Kudermetova and Elise Mertens in straight sets.
 This final was the first for Hibino since the end of 2019.
-At the Olympics, she also played in doubles alongside Ninomiya but the lost in the first round to the Australian team of Ashleigh Barty and Storm Sanders.
+At the Olympics, she also played in doubles alongside Ninomiya but they lost in the first round to the Australian team of Ashleigh Barty and Storm Sanders.

-2022
+Ranked No. 251 at the 2022 Prague Open, Hibino entered the main draw as a lucky loser and stunned defending champion and second Barbora Krejcikova to reach the quarterfinals.

+2023: Prague Open singles and doubles titles

+Gaining entry as a lucky loser, Hibino won her third career title at the Prague Open, defeating fourth seed Linda Nosková in the final.
+Partnering Oksana Kalashnikova, she also won the doubles title at the same tournament with a win over Quinn Gleason and Elixane Lechemia in the championship match.

+She defeated top seed Beatriz Haddad Maia at the Jiangxi Open in Nanchang, China, and reached the quarterfinals by winning her next match against Kimberly Birrell.
+Hibino lost in the last eight to Diana Shnaider.

+2024–25: First French Open win in 4 years, Out of top 200

+At the Indian Wells Open, Hibino qualified and recorded her first win at this tournament defeating Venus Williams in three sets, before losing to 17th seed Veronika Kudermetova in the second round.

-She entered the main draw of the new WTA 1000 Guadalajara Open as a lucky loser.
+She qualified for the main draw of the 2024 US Open after three years of absence at this Grand Slam event, losing to Caroline Wozniacki in the first round.

+In October 2024 alongside Makoto Ninomiya, Hibino was a runner-up at the Hong Kong 125 Open losing in the doubles final to Monica Niculescu and Elena-Gabriela Ruse.

+At the 2025 French Open she qualified for the main draw and defeated compatriot Moyuka Uchijima, recording her first Grand Slam win in close to 4 years.